sarnold/timew-addons-sum/sum/TW_SUM.rst

 ~~~~~~~~~~~~~~

 This document is the Software User Manual (see revision table) for the
-Timew-Addons package, including the ``timew-status-indicator`` GUI and the
+timew-addons package, including the ``timew-status-indicator`` GUI and the
 required ``timew`` report extensions.
-Herein we describe the following
+This manual describes the following
 components:

 :appindicator: Gtk-based freedesktop_ taskbar/sys-tray GUI